Skip to Content

 Standing on the famous Roy’s Peak viewpoint at sunrise

 For the next two days, it’s time to just enjoy Wanaka.
-On day 4 you may be wanting a more relaxing way to spend the day.
-Sleep in, enjoy the weather, and maybe head over to the Wanaka Lavender Farm or Puzzle World.
+On day 4 you may want a more relaxing way to spend the day.
+Sleep in, enjoy the weather, and maybe head over to the Wanaka Lavender Farm or Puzzle World, which is great for anyone but kids especially love it.
+You can also take a quick stop at the iconic Wanaka Tree!

 Enjoy that night how you please but don’t drink too much, day 5 is one of the best on this entire 14-day New Zealand South Island itinerary, and you’ll want to be fresh!

-On day 5, if you’re up for it I highly recommend hiking the famous Roy’s Peak.
-The trail climbs over 1200m (3,937ft) in elevation over 8km (5mi) one way – so it’s not an easy hike.
-There are a lot of great hikes in Wanaka but it’s my favorite hike not only in Wanaka but in all of New Zealand (that’s a big statement to make!)
+On day 5, if you’re up for it I highly recommend hiking the famous Roys Peak.
+The trail climbs over 1200m (3,937ft) in elevation over 8 kilometers (5 miles) one way – so it’s not an easy hike.
+There are a lot of great hikes in Wanaka but it’s my favorite hike in all of New Zealand (that’s a big statement to make!).
 If you want to avoid the crowds set off before sunrise, it’s not only cooler but you’ll just about have the place to yourself!

 Things to do in Wanaka